Most Common Communicable Disease Your Child Can Pick Up At School

 • Stomach cramps

-• Rest School status: Keep home until 24-48 hours after last episode
+School status: Keep home until 24-48 hours after the last episode of vomiting or diarrhoea

 3. Hand-Foot-Mouth Disease